 Bruton's tyrosine kinase (Btk) is required for B-cell development.
 Btk deficiency causes X-linked agammaglobulinemia (XLA) in humans and X-linked immunodeficiency (Xid) in mice.
 Btk lacks a negative regulatory domain and may rely on cytoplasmic proteins to regulate its activity.
 Consistently, we identified an inhibitor of Btk, IBtk, which binds to the PH domain of Btk and down-regulates the Btk kinase activity.
 IBtk is an evolutionary conserved protein encoded by a single genomic sequence at 6q14.1 cytogenetic location, a region of recurrent chromosomal aberrations in lymphoproliferative disorders; however, the physical and functional organization of IBTK is unknown.
 Here, we report that the human IBTK locus includes three distinct mRNAs arising from complete intron splicing, an additional polyadenylation signal and a second transcription start site that utilizes a specific ATG for protein translation.
 By northern blot, 5'RACE and 3'RACE we identified three IBTK, IBTKβ and IBTK mRNAs, whose transcription is driven by two distinct promoter regions; the corresponding IBtk proteins were detected in human cells and mouse tissues by specific antibodies.
 These results provide the first characterization of the human IBTK locus and may assist in understanding the in vivo function of IBtk.

-*Note: Custom peptides and IgY antibodies used in this publication were produced by Gallus Immunotech Inc. Please visit our Custom Peptide Synthesis and Custom IgY production page for more information.
+*Note: Custom peptides and IgY antibodies used in this publication were produced by Gallus Immunotech Inc. Please visit our Custom Peptide Synthesis and Custom IgY production pages for more information.